Vietnam.vn - Nền tảng quảng bá Việt Nam

 No Vietnamese casualties in Ishikawa

 According to VNA, information provided to the Vietnamese Embassy by representatives of Ishikawa prefecture's leadership said that as of January 4, no information about Vietnamese people was recorded in the statistics of casualties caused by the earthquake.
 On January 4, the Vietnamese Embassy in Japan sent a working delegation led by Ambassador Nguyen Duc Minh to Ishikawa prefecture to learn about the situation and support Vietnamese people in difficulty there.
 Information from the Vietnamese group in Ishikiwa also said that on the morning of January 6, 2024, a delegation of more than 20 people from the Vietnamese Consulate General in Osaka, along with businesses, visited the Vietnamese community in Ishikawa prefecture.
-The Vietnamese community in Japan is also establishing groups to provide necessities to compatriots in difficulty in areas severely affected by natural disasters.
+The Vietnamese community in Japan is also establishing groups to provide essential supplies to compatriots in difficulty in areas heavily affected by natural disasters.

 Tuoitre.vn